edgio-docs/edgio-docs/guides/caching.md

 {{ PRODUCT_NAME }} only supports caching responses for `GET` and `HEAD` requests.
 Some APIs, particularly those implemented with GraphQL, use `POST` requests by default, with queries being sent through request body.
 See [Prefetching - GraphQL](prefetching#section_graphql) for more information on caching GraphQL with {{ PRODUCT_NAME }}.

-#### Limitations

-There are a number of limitations in caching of `POST` and similar requests:

-1. If the request body is longer than 8,000 bytes, the caching will automatically be turned off.
-2. Since both mutating and non-mutating requests are executed on the same route, there is no way for {{ PRODUCT_NAME }} to distinguish between such operations and the responsibility for never caching the mutating requests lies with you as the developer.
-The way to avoid caching responses to mutating requests is to inject `private` into `cache-control` of your response (e.g. `res.setHeader('cache-control', 'private')`)
-3. Multiple requests are often need to "warm" the cache for non-`GET` requests.

 ### Caching Private Responses

 By default {{ PRODUCT_NAME }} never caches responses which have `private` clause in their `cache-control` header.
 Sometimes though it is desirable to cache such responses, intended for a single user of your site: